pablo-guelu/linkateca/README.md

 # linkaTeca

 This extension allows you to keep your links organized and available.
-It's different to browser bookmarks since you can organize your links into collections and subcollections.
-Also, it allows you to take notes and use a friendly interface to edit the attributes of your links.
+It's bookmar manager with an easy to use interface and added functionalities to work with chatGPT prompts.

 ## Basic Usage

 To create a collection just click **+ COLLECTION** on the extension's toolbar.
 You'll see an edit window where you can set a title for the collection and an optional description.